singhritwik7/Agriculture-Website/AgroStores-react-dev/README.md

 ---

-## About AgroStores
+## About AgriHub

-- AgroStores is a platform where one can easily buy Agricuture growth products online.
+- AgriHub is a platform where one can easily buy Agricuture growth products online.
 - In this App, users can see products based on different categories such as Fertilizers, Pesticides, Farming Tools, Seeds, Safety Wearables, Electronic Devices, etc.
 - Additionally we have implemented various features such as add products to cart, add to wishlist, address management, order summary payment Integration, etc.

 ## Live Deployment

-Checkout the live deployment here: [AgroStores](https://agro-stores.netlify.app/)
+Checkout the live deployment here: [AgriHub](https://agro-stores.netlify.app/)

 ---